Garibaldi shirt: Garibaldi's Redshirts

-The Garibaldi shirt
+Garibaldi shirt

 According to a brief history of the shirt waist written in 1902, the fashion for the Garibaldi shirt was initiated by Empress Eugénie of France.
 Its first mention is in 1860, and clothing historian says of it: "The Garibaldi jacket, of scarlet cashmere with military trimmings of gold braid, was hailed as 'the gem of the season'."
 It was extremely popular during the first half of the 1860s.
 Versions in white and lighter fabrics also appeared, and children frequently wore it.